 Another copy-pasted point, this one from Doki Doki Salvation: It's mentioned that Sayori ends up taking medication for her depression, and that it's been helping.
 This is unfortunate because, when you know what I do, you know that medication can never directly affect a person's emotions.
 The mod is therefore contributing to a false and potentially harmful idea that people have.
-But if you've read my arguments in the linked article, you're already either convinced of the same thing I am and the mod won't shake your faith, or you're too irrational to be convinced by reason alone, in which case there's not much I can do to help you.
+But if you've read my arguments in the linked article, then regardless of whether I convinced you, playing the mod isn't going to make you believe anything worse than you already do.

-The final criticism is the message that lying to your friends is okay if you think the truth would hurt them or that they "don't need to know".
+The final criticism - and the biggest - is the message that lying to your friends is okay if you think the truth would hurt them or that they "don't need to know".
 A lot of DDLC mods do this but this one was particularly egregious so I'm not going to censor myself this time.
 Lying to your friends is fucking bullshit.
 Monika even says verbatim that she's been wiping the others' memories to keep them "safe from the truth", but that isn't even factually true because this mod doesn't deal with the meta-canon of DDLC!
 There is no "horrific epiphany"!
-If I thought the story was going to end without the other girls finding out the truth in time to help I would have dropped the mod, but near the end Sayori regains her memories on her own (and goes into a coma).
-This is enough that I plan on playing Episode 2, but if the writers go too long without waking Sayori up, or if she just loses her memories again, I'll probably drop it.
-I really hope they use the opportunity to have her tell MC and Monika what a good person thinks of their friends keeping them in the dark like that, and portray her as right.
+If I thought the story was going to end without the other girls finding out the truth in time to help I would have dropped the mod, but near the end Sayori regains her memories on her own (and goes into a coma) and in later installments they do finally start working together.
+Thank god.
+I'm still mad that none of the other girls were offended to find out how hard MC and Monika lied to them to keep them useless.